 - Shop or Post Office with PayPoint

 You may want to spread the cost of your TV licence, you can make payments of as little as £5.00 at any post office branch or PayPoint outlet.
 For more information please call TV Licensing on 0300 790 6130 or visit www.tvlicensing.co.uk.

 Cable and Satellite packages

 Many people now choose to subscribe to cable or satellite packages that include TV channels, broadband and landline calls.
-The cost of a package can be between £22 and £68 per month, check with individual suppliers for details.
 You will need our permission to install a satellite dish so contact 0800 169 5454 for details.

 You may need the internet for claiming a benefit, conducting job searches or paying your rent so you should consider how you can get connected.
 You could either have broadband fitted in your home for a monthly fee or you may prefer internet access on the move for your mobile phone, laptop or tablet that you can subscribe to through by contract or pay as you go.

 Line rental costs vary and call costs may vary, check with individual suppliers for details.
 If you have a mobile phone, remember to budget for your contract, call charges or top-up costs.
 To compare prices and tariffs visit www.uswitch.com.